-NSW Treasury should refuse to disclose information only where, on balance, there is an Overriding Public Interest Against Disclosure (OPIAD).
+NSW Treasury must refuse to disclose information where, on balance, there is an Overriding Public Interest Against Disclosure (OPIAD), or if there is a conclusive presumption of an overriding public interest against disclosure; please see Schedule 1, or the section 14 Table, of the GIPA Act.

-There is an OPIAD of Government Information if (and only if) there are public interest considerations against disclosure and, on balance; those considerations outweigh the public interest considerations in favour of disclosure.
-Where considerations on balance favour disclosure, or are evenly balanced, the presumption in favour of disclosure stands, and information should be published or released.
+There is an OPIAD of government information if (and only if) there are public interest considerations against disclosure and, on balance; those considerations outweigh the public interest considerations in favour of disclosure.
+Where considerations on balance favour disclosure, or are evenly balanced, the presumption in favour of disclosure stands, and information must be released.

-Presumption against disclosure in some cases
+Conclusive presumption against disclosure in some cases